 How to use this site

 This site is designed for users to select among various plant traits for identifying features in order to narrow down a search.
 If you are unsure of a selection, leave it blank or unselected.
-The best searchers will result from the traits you are sure of.
+The best searches will result from the traits you are sure of.
 You may uncheck a selection at anytime to remove that search parameter.

 To get started, select among Grass-like or Broadleaf weeds from the home page.
 Alternatively, you can click the Weeds ID link in the top bar to access all plants in the database.